List of Kamen Rider Drive characters: Medic

 The Medic Roidmude (メディックロイミュード, Medikku Roimyūdo), also known simply as Medic (メディック, Medikku) and formerly known as Roidmude 009 (ロイミュード009, Roimyūdo Zero Zero Kyū), is a heartless namesake-themed Cobra-Type Roidmude who assumed the form of Misuzu Hatori (羽鳥 美鈴, Hatori Misuzu), a human ballerina who was left hospitalized, paralyzed, and amnesiac following a car crash.
 While taking part in the Global Freeze, Medic found and nursed an injured Heart back to health, but entered a catatonic state when the event ended.

 In the present, Volt gives his life to contribute to Medic's revival, allowing her to help Heart and Brain achieve their Over-evolved forms, reprogram Chase to become the Roidmudes' defender after he slowly regains his memories as Proto Zero, and create the Grim Reaper Unit to take his place in helping Brain reset rogue Roidmudes.
 Despite taking on Hatori's kindness, Medic's emotions became twisted as a result of synchronizing with other Roidmudes, which manifests as her alternating between nurse/ballerina-inspired attire and Gothic Lolita-inspired attire in her human form based on whether Hatori's kindness or the other Roidmudes' collective minds hold the most influence on her.
 After Tenjuro Banno resurfaces as Gold Drive, he manipulates Medic into facilitating his scheme to enact a second Global Freeze, though her loyalty to Heart causes her to achieve her Over-Evolved form.
 Banno reprograms her to obey him instead so he can use her to power his Sigma Circular.
 However, Brain sacrifices himself to save her, causing her to regain her memories and rejoin Heart to stop Banno before she is destroyed by the Sigma Circular.

-In combat, Medic can use feelings of devotion to strengthen herself, produce healing energy from her hands, which has the side-effect of causing her to absorb targets' emotions, absorb Roidmudes' Cores for transportation purposes, teleport, alter other Roidmudes' programming, produce scalpel-tipped tentacles from her shoulders in both her human and Roidmude forms capable of penetrating Roidmudes' bodies and destroying their Cores, fire a scalpel beam, produce human clones, and enhanced vision.
-In her Over-Evolved form, she possesses ergokinesis, aerokinesis, and superhuman strength.
+In combat, Medic can use feelings of devotion to strengthen herself, produce healing energy from her hands, which has the side effect of causing her to absorb targets' emotions, absorb Roidmudes' Cores for transportation purposes, teleport, alter other Roidmudes' programming, produce scalpel-tipped tentacles from her shoulders in both her human and Roidmude forms capable of penetrating Roidmudes' bodies and destroying their Cores, fire a scalpel beam, produce human clones, and enhanced vision.
+In her Over-Evolved form, she possesses aero- and ergokinesis and superhuman strength.